 DVR is collaborating with Adult Education from the Department of Education, the Workforce Development from the University of Hawai'i Community Colleges, the AJCs, and the Workforce Development Division from the Department of Labor to improve access to postsecondary credentials for individuals with disabilities.
 The AJCs, WDD, and other partners will identify employer needs specific to each county.
 VR will meet with those employers to ascertain the work skills and training needed to qualify for employment with the companies; not limited to "entry level positions."
 If postsecondary training is available, VR will provide financial and case management support.
-If customized postsecondary training is needed, VR will work with Adult Education to develop postsecondary training.
+If customized postsecondary training is needed, VR will work with Adult Education to assist with transition and/or workforce training.